1. What changed in 2026 (and what did not)

 - The product can be sold in the UK.
 A retailer can list an 800W plug-in solar kit for sale in the UK today, the same way they could in 2025.

-- The compliant install route exists today.
-A hardwired install by a CPS-certified electrician, with G98 notification to your local DNO before energising, is compliant under BS 7671:2018+A4:2026 and existing DNO rules.
+- The hardwired install route is the only route usable in practice today.
+A hardwired install by a CPS-registered electrician, with G98 notification to your local DNO before energising, is compliant under BS 7671:2018+A4:2026 and existing DNO rules.

 3. Do I need an electrician for an 800W plug-in solar kit?